Anindya-Karmaker/Gel-Blot-Analyzer/README.md

 ---
 ## Acknowledgement

-I am grateful to the McDonald-Nandi lab for their input and continous support.
+I am grateful to the McDonald-Nandi and Zhao lab for their input and continous support.

 ---
 ## Citation